austinappleadmins/austinappleadmins-site/_posts/2017-04-27-may-meetup-at-hostgator.md

 <div align="center"><img src="https://media.giphy.com/media/kpo0V5y88hEqs/giphy.gif" alt="Good news, everyone!" /></div>

 We're happy to announce our next meetup on May 16th, 2017, at [HostGator](http://www.hostgator.com/about)!
-Erik Gomez will be joining us to gives his talk "Open Source and MDM".
+[Erik Gomez](http://blog.eriknicolasgomez.com/) from [Pinterest](https://about.pinterest.com/en) will be joining us to give his talk "Open Source and MDM".
 Food and drinks will be provided.

 An agenda will be posted prior to the event.